isa-ulisboa/msc-gis/exercises/msc-gis-ex11_dam.md

 - To delineate the dam watershed.

-- To calculate the flooded area and the volume of water in the dam reservoir when it is filled up to 595m.
+- To calculate the flooded area and the volume of water in the dam reservoir when it is filled up to 595 m.

+**Requirements**
+- ArcGIS Pro:
+    - Requires the module *Spatial Analyst* or *3D Analyst* to be active

+- QGIS:
+    - Requires the plugins *GRASS8* and *GRASS GIS Provider* to be installed and activated.

 ## Source data